TakkoTheBoss/Cell-Selection-Integrity-Verification/README.md

-# CSIV — Cell Selection Integrity Verification
+# CSIV - Cell Selection Integrity Verification

 **What it is**
 CSIV is a verification and decision framework that hardens how User Equipment (UE) chooses a serving cell _before_ it connects.
-It checks what a cell broadcasts (MIB/SIB and measurements), scores odd behavior, and steers the UE away from suspicious cells—reducing tracking, denial, and manipulation risks.
+It checks what a cell broadcasts (MIB/SIB and measurements), scores odd behavior, and steers the UE away from suspicious cells-reducing tracking, denial, and manipulation risks.

 ## The problem